Shadoo91/ats-realistic-keyboard-steering/README.md

   * **Turbo Steering (A/D + Spacebar):** Instantly forces 100% steering angle for sharp city turns or emergency maneuvers.
 * **Throttle:**
   * **W Key (Smooth Throttle):** Limits acceleration power to 35%.
 Perfect for realistic city driving, smooth takeoffs, and precise yard parking.
   * **Left Alt Key (Kickdown / Turbo Gas):** Unlocks the full power of your truck.
-Holding W + Left Alt gives you 100% total throttle for highways and steep inclines.
+Holding W + Left Alt gives you 90% total throttle for highways and steep inclines.
 * **Braking:**
   * **S Key (Smooth Brake):** Triggers a soft 10% deceleration.
 Activates brake lights without locking up the tires.
-  * **Turbo Brake (S + Spacebar):** Instantly engages 50% maximum braking force for heavy emergency stops.
+  * **Turbo Brake (S + Spacebar):** Instantly engages 60% maximum braking force for heavy emergency stops.

+## ⚙️ Recommended In-Game Settings

+* **Steering Sensitivity:** Adjust to your liking!
+Moving the slider changes the steering intensity.
+Your custom formula scales perfectly with this in-game option.
+* **Braking Intensity:** Set to **50% (Middle / Default)**.
+This provides the most realistic stopping distance combined with your Turbo-Brake.
+Adjust freely for harder or softer braking.
+* **Physics Customization:** If the truck still feels too stiff or rolls too much for your taste, simply adjust the official *Chassis Stiffness* and *Cabin Stiffness* sliders in the gameplay options menu to your personal preference.

 ## 🚀 Installation Guide